-Measuring noise is a complex subject.
-In the context of measuring aircraft noise, the most commonly used noise measure is the average noise energy over a specified time period.
-Measuring noise in this way attempts to present the effect of an individual number of "noise events" associated with aircraft taking off or landing, with quieter intervals in between, as an "average" noise level, expressed as decibels.
-This measure is referred to as L{eq}.

-These average levels are weighted to more accurately reflect the perception of noise by the human ear.
-This is referred to as 'A weighting'.
+In the context of measuring aircraft noise, the most commonly used noise metric is the average noise energy over a specified time period.
+In this way the effect of an individual number of "noise events" associated with aircraft taking off or landing and quieter intervals in between, is shown as an "average" noise level, expressed as decibels.
+This metric is referred to as Leq.
+These average levels are weighted to more accurately reflect the perception of noise, by the human ear, through the use of a filter referred to as 'A weighting'.

-The END requires member states to produce noise exposure maps using the L{Aeq} measure for the daytime, evening and night periods.
+The END requires member states to produce noise exposure maps using the $L{Aeq}$ measure for the daytime, evening and night periods.
 This is alongside an overall $L{Aeq,16hr}$ to cover the period from 07.00-23.00.
-The END also introduces a relatively new measure which seeks to present noise exposure over the whole 24 hour period.
+The END also introduced a measure which seeks to present noise exposure over the whole 24-hour period.
 To acknowledge the greater potential for noise to be intrusive during evening (19.00 - 23.00) and night periods (23.00 - 07.00), when background noise levels are lower, this measure adds 5 decibels to all aircraft "noise events" that take place during the evening and 10 decibels to all aircraft "noise events" that take place at night.
-This measure is referred to as L{DEN} and affords greater weighting to noise in the evening or at night.
-An L{DEN} map has also been produced and is available in Appendix 1.
+This measure is referred to as $L{DEN}$ and affords greater weighting to noise in the evening or at night.
+An $L{DEN}$ map has also been produced and is available in Appendix 1.